failsafe-lib/failsafe.dev/extending.md

 ## Custom Policies

 Failsafe [Policy] implementations contain the necessary configuration to handle executions in a certain way.
 The actual execution handling is done by a corresponding [PolicyExecutor] implementation, which each Policy provides.
-The PolicyExecutor is responsible for performing any pre-execution behavior and post-execution handling of a result or failure.
+The PolicyExecutor is responsible for performing any pre-execution behavior and post-execution handling of a result or exception.

 The [PolicyExecutor class][policy-executor-impl] along with the existing PolicyExecutor [implementations][policy-executor-impls] are a good reference for creating additional implementations.